Couples Therapist NYC

 Can high-conflict relationships actually change?

 Yes — if both partners are willing to examine their defensive strategies and attachment patterns.
 Repetition is not a failure of willpower; it is a structured dynamic.
 Structured dynamics can be reshaped.
+Both must be willing to do the sometimes necessary individual therapy.

 Is virtual couples therapy effective?